gopi76/JobBridge/README.md

-# JobBridge
-Connecting job seekers directly to HR Mails (Connecting job seekers directly to HR Mail for an enquiry of internships or full time jobs)

 # 🚀 Introducing JobBridge: Connecting Job Seekers Directly to HR Mails! 🚀

 I'm excited to share JobBridge, a powerful tool designed to help job seekers send emails to HR mails effortlessly and efficiently, all without opening Gmail! 📧✨